 A visit to Point Piños Lighthouse, the oldest operating lighthouse on the West Coast (it was built in 1855) is always worth a visit, too.
 You can check the PG Museum website for hours, locations, and a schedule of events and activities for all these attractions.

 As we mentioned, the more tourist-oriented attractions of neighboring Monterey, including the aquarium, Cannery Row, Fisherman's Wharf, and historic Spanish and Mexican buildings, are close by.
-We always pay a visit to the Dennis the Menace Playground in El Estero Park, located right off Del Monte Avenue on Pearl Street, near the Fisherman's Wharf area.
-The playground was created in part by Dennis the Menace cartoonist and Monterey resident Hank Ketcham, and will keep kids busy for hours with numerous slides, bridges, a maze, a climbing wall, and other play structures.
-The park, originally buitl in the 1950s, has some cool old-school park features like a real metal slide (remember those?) and a genuine old Southern Pacific steam locomotive to explore.
-There are also restrooms and a snack bar on-site.
+We love the Dennis the Menace Playground in El Estero Park, located right off Del Monte Avenue on Pearl Street, near the Fisherman's Wharf area.
+Created in part by Dennis the Menace cartoonist and Monterey resident Hank Ketcham in the 1950s, this big playground will keep kids busy for hours with its slides, bridges, maze, climbing wall, and more.
+The park also boasts a genuine Southern Pacific steam locomotive to explore.
+There are also restrooms and a snack bar on site.

 One of our favorite family friendly dining spots in PG is the popular Toasties Cafe, downtown at 702 Lighthouse Avenue.
 It's a great spot for breakfast and lunch, and there are toys like Magnadoodles on hand to keep kids occupied while you wait for your food.
 Outdoor dining is an option on nice days.
 Right around the corner is Caledonia Park, which has a nice playground where kids can play afterward.